minhviet217/Data-Structure/HW1/README.txt

 peek - The peek method functions in much of the same way as the pop except that it does not remove any nodes.
 The iterator was instantiated and used in order to find the element in the last node.
-This is then returned so that we can use this in our precedence checking in the Startup class.
+This is then returned so that we can use this in our priority checking in the Startup class.
 Viet worked on this portion.

 isEmpty - The isEmpty method is based on the fact that our "stack" is a Linked List.